sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 - Bi-weekly updates encourage posting updates and gathering feedback regularly, while still focusing on just the high-level key points of interest.

 We want to respect autonomy and view updates as a tool to help remind team members to collaborate together, ask for help, and perform self-reflection about whether your current focus is right or not.

-### Distribution management sync

-The [distribution management sync](https://docs.google.com/document/d/1g9gb_i-Q6QXifISiS1urZ2gcfO2Pz-VHYqurW_94My4/edit) is a quick sync for the Distribution manager and project lead to communicate the team's overall status to the VP of engineering and Product.
-These are usually high-level progress updates re-hashing what has already been discussed in prior updates, etc. and answering questions/concerns or priority/planning changes between Distribution and the broader Engineering / Product organization.

-These are usually brief and just a re-hash of what has already been discussed elsewhere, so most Distribution team members do not join this meeting.
-That said, for transparency all members are invited and anyone is free to join and participate or just listen in if they like.